Spousal Maintenance Attorneys

 When spouses divorce in Wisconsin, one of the issues that must be resolved is the issue of which spouse (if either) will be required to pay spousal maintenance.
 Spousal maintenance is not always warranted, but when it is, it is often one of the most heavily negotiated (or heavily disputed) issues involved in the divorce.
 This is because, unlike property division and child support, there are no strict guidelines for determining spousal maintenance under Wisconsin law.

-This is not to say that issues like property division and child support are straightforward – they rarely are – but rather that spouses must also carefully consider how any award of maintenance will factor into the overall outcome of their divorce.
-At Crooks, Low & Connell, S.C., our divorce attorneys are experienced in helping divorcing spouses seek (or avoid) inclusion of a maintenance award in their divorce.
+This is not to say that issues like property division and child support are straightforward.
+Rather, spouses must also carefully consider how any award of maintenance will factor into the overall outcome of their divorce.
+At Crooks Law, our divorce attorneys are experienced in helping divorcing spouses seek (or avoid) inclusion of a maintenance award in their divorce.

 Factors for Calculating Maintenance in Wisconsin